elianmarks/hello_project/README.md

 ## Installation [[Back to contents]](#table_of_contents) <a name="installationdependencies"></a>
 ```
-# Installation process of VirtualBox or VMware will not be described
+# Installation process of VirtualBox will not be described

 # Install EPEL
 sudo yum install epel-release -y